Liuwa hosts the second largest wildebeest migration in Africa and also supports globally important bird populations.

 Grassland species include Eastern clapper lark and pink billed lark, with both of these species endemic to Liuwa.

 In partnership with the Zambian Carnivore Programme, we have deployed collars on several animals which researchers monitor throughout the year.
 This enables their movements to be tracked and for important ecological information to be gathered.
 Animals with collars include cheetahs, spotted hyaenas, lions, and blue wildebeest.
 The park also conducts regular aerial censuses to track wildlife population growth.
+As a result, in 2021 fifteen cheetahs were monitored, of which two females produced cubs, but both litters died of natural causes.
+Seven of eight snared hyaenas were successfully released, and two new clans were fitted with satellite collars by the Zambian Carnivore Programme (ZCP), to better understand their movements.
+As a result, we received the first evidence of hyaena moving between the Greater Liuwa Ecosystem and Angola, proving the importance of corridors in the north-west of the park for gene flow.

 Sign up to be the first to hear #GoodNews happening around African Parks.×